-Kwikset’s SmartKey door lock is designed to alleviate the hassle, stress and cost that result from having to re-key a door lock, regardless of the reason.
-The driving idea behind SmartKey® re-key technology is that the advanced design limits accessibility and provides maximum security, but the time and skill it takes to re-key a SmartKey lock is minimal.
+Kwikset’s SmartKey door lock is designed to alleviate the stress and costs that result from having to re-key a door lock.
+SmartKey’s advanced design provides maximum security while requiring minimal time and skill.
 It sounds simple because it is!
 To feed your curiosity, here’s an in-depth look at how the Kwikset SmartKey actually works.

 SmartKey re-key technology stands out as the paramount leader in key control security because of the following enhancements:

-- Optimal Drill Resistance: The lock cylinder uses two steel balls in the front of the key face, making it resistant to attack from drilling, or from intruders.
+- Optimal Drill Resistance: The lock cylinder uses two steel balls in the front of the key face, making it resistant to attack from drilling or intruders.

-- ANSI Grading: The ANSI Grade 1 deadbolt is certified as the highest level of residential security, and is available in SmartKey.
+- ANSI Grading: The ANSI Grade 1 deadbolt is certified as the highest level of residential security and is found in SmartKey.

 - BumpGuard™ Protection: Patented technology with a side-locking bar substitutes a traditional pin and tumble design, ensuring protection against lock bumping.